 Precision Medicine vs. Personalized Medicine: The Difference

 There is still some confusion surrounding the difference between precision medicine and personalized medicine.
-Some argue for a strict distinction between the two.
-For them, using the term “precision medicine” instead of “personalized medicine” offers a more accurate representation of practices involving the customization of healthcare services.
+Some argue for a strict distinction between the two because “precision medicine” offers a more accurate representation of practices involving the customization of healthcare services than the “personalized medicine.”
+The public and mainstream media, as well as industry practitioners and non-profit healthcare and scientific organizations, have used the two terms interchangeably.

 Drawing the Difference Between Precision Medicine and Personalized Medicine